anthonyborriello/weather-util-web/README.md

 # weather-metar
 A simple web result page for the linux app weather-util.

-First Install the App weather-util from your Linux distro repository
+First install the App weather-util from your Linux distro repository

 Ex:
 sudo apt install weather-util